senzing-garage/sz-sdk-python-core/Migration.md

 - `find_path_by_entity_id`
 - `find_path_by_record_id`

-The version 4.0 SDK methods take optional arguments for avoiding specific entities/records, and/or the path having specific data sources along it.
+The version 4.0 SDK methods take optional arguments for avoiding specific entities or records, and/or the path having specific data sources along it.

 ### findPathByEntityID -> find_path_by_entity_id